 This survey revealed that 82.5% of people would not purchase foods if they knew they contained gm ingredients.
 Considering approximately three-fourths of foods in supermarkets are GMO, you may have a hard time getting around them, and have probably already purchased countless gm products without knowing so.
 Do not fear, however, this doesn’t mean you’ve killed the planet or will turn ill overnight.

 Clearly, a large majority of people who reject biotech foods are so against them because they believe they pose a health risk to themselves or the animals consuming them.
 This is simply not the case.
 Thousands of studies have been done researching the long term effects of eating GMO versus organic foods, and many, if not all, of the results conclude that the subjects’ health were unaffected in either circumstance.
 As for animals, the same rings true.
 Researchers at the University of California looked at the health of over 100 billion animals after switching their diet from non-GMO to GMO and found no difference in their health.
 Many people believe that since non-organic foods are sprayed with pesticides, we’ll contract disease if we consume them.
 Also untrue.
-Believe it or not, organic foods also contain pesticides, and their consumption has no effect on human health.
 If anything, genetically modified foods are actually better for your health than organic.
 Many crops are being engineered to provide health benefits such as increased nutrient levels or aid in disease resistance.
 In one article by The Food Dialogues, they elaborate on this stating, “Today we have GMO soybean seeds that produce healthier soybean oils, eliminating trans fats and containing increased levels of Omega 3.
 Tomorrow we hope to have bananas in Uganda that have up to six times as much Vitamin A.” Some scientists are even working to develop foods infused with antioxidants that could prevent cancer.
 If anything, we should be greeting biotech foods with open arms, not turning against them.

 As for the environment, don’t place the devil horns on gm crops for this issue either.
 Contrary to popular belief, genetically modified foods are working to help the environment, not hurt it.
 GMOs require a much smaller amount of land to farm than organic, produce a greater yield on top of it and requiring much less water consumption.
 In one article by “GMOanswers” the piece explained, “Between 1996 and 2015, crop biotechnology was responsible for an additional 180.3 million tons of soybeans, 357.7 million tons of corn, 25.2 million tons of cotton lint and 10.6 million tons of canola, without having to bring more land into production.
 To produce the same amount of crops without GM technology, farmers would have needed to cultivate 48 million additional acres of land.”
 Many crops are even engineered to become drought resistance, not only saving water, but helping foods grow in countries where lack of rainfall posed as a critical issue.

-Now I know what you’re thinking, with the production of all that food must come thousands of pesticides killing the planet.
-You’d be mistaken.
-A great deal of gm crops are being engineered to already contain resistance to insects and diseases without the need of pesticide spray.
+Additionally, A great deal of gm crops are being engineered to already contain resistance to insects and diseases without the need of pesticide spray.
 Quinn Fucile in her article, “Is Genetically Modified Food Safe?” explains this in her statement, “One example is plants engineered to produce BT endotoxin, which is only harmful to insects and will only kill pests that try to feed on the crops.
 This protects other insects in the environment that may be useful, because farmers no longer have to spray and pesticide, it’s built into the plants.”
 Not only does this reduce harmful pesticide use that could otherwise damage surrounding land and rivers, but it also allows animal and insect biodiversity to remain abundant.
-The NonGMO Project even confirms, “More than 80% of all genetically modified crops grown worldwide have been engineered for herbicide tolerance.”

 Hopefully I’ve been able to open the public eye, or at least one eye, to the countless benefits that genetically enhanced and biotech foods can bring to the table, and eliminated any prior misconceptions behind them.
 With all of these advantages that accompany these “new foods,” whether it concerns us or our environment, there is no reason they should be left in the dark any longer.